gitaginanjar/helaseid/README.md

 ![HELASEID Logo](./logo/helaseid-logo.png)

 ## Overview
-HELASEID (Headless Automatic Service Discovery) is a lightweight, containerized BASH-based solution for dynamically updating Kubernetes endpoints for headless services.
+HELASEID (Headless Automatic Service Discovery) is a lightweight, containerized Python-based solution for dynamically updating Kubernetes endpoints for headless services.
 It continuously monitors the health of service instances and updates the corresponding Kubernetes `Endpoints` object accordingly.

 The name **HELASEID** is inspired by two powerful supervillains:
 - **Hela** (Marvel) : Beautiful yet resourceful.